cainam/home-cluster-deployment/ansible/README.md

  reclaimPolicy: Retain
 - migrate prometheus-server volume to longhorn
 - split zigbee2mqtt to have config on gluster and db on longhorn
-- the longhorn disk should be handled by system (gentoo role), the individual disks are then inside longhorn volume

 Manual steps to be automated:
 - client-in in oauth2-proxy is to be taken from hydra created by: